 Cleanliness is next to Godliness.
 Or so they say.

-Then he’d taken a blade and dipped it in flame before carving a line in the boy’s tender flesh.
+Then he’d taken a blade and dipped it in flame before carving a line in the boy’s pale pink flesh.

 The boy had gasped and gritted his teeth, but the slice was superficial and none too deep.

 And tiny pearls had soon bubbled to the surface of the thin red line.

 He’d been still and silent as he’d stared at them.
 Then he’d leaned into the lesion and lapped at the life-giving liquid.
 Metallic.
 Molten.
 Sticky.

 When he’d cleaned the wound, he’d raised his eyes to the donor and whispered, ‘Will you give me more?’